TonyRaccoon/PartArranger/readme.txt

-Part Arranger
+PartArranger
 Version: 1

 === Installation ===

-Place the PartArranger folder inside of Kerbal Space Program/GameData
+Place the PartArranger folder inside of Kerbal Space Program/GameData.
+Load up the editor (VAB or SPH) once to generate a default configuration file at Kerbal Space Program/GameData/PartArranger/config.txt.
+See below for possible configuration options.

 === Usage ===